Credit Cards Travel Credit Cards

 Read our full Chase Sapphire Reserve review and Chase Sapphire Preferred review.

-Since rewards can be transferred among Chase cards, you can take that cash back you earn on a Chase Freedom card, transfer it to a Chase Sapphire card, and then redeem it using Chase Ultimate Rewards.
+Since rewards can be transferred among Chase cards, you can take that cash back you earn on a Chase Freedom card, transfer it to a Chase Sapphire card, and then redeem it using Chase Travel.
 Each $1 of cash back you earn is worth 100 Ultimate Rewards points with this specific transfer.
 Chase Ultimate Rewards points are generally valued at 1.5 cents each (or potentially more) if you have the Chase Sapphire Reserve.

 How to use a Chase Freedom and Chase Sapphire together